 However, what’s not clear yet is if the Apple Gym Kit will replace your need for a heart rate monitor when riding the Bike Plus.
 From what I can see, it doesn’t look like it does.
 But I guess we’ll need more people to start riding the Bike Plus and using the Apple Gym Kit to find out.

 FYI, if you’re in the market for a heart rate monitor, I love my Scosche Ant+ HRM, which is connects by Bluetooth and is 100% compatible with Peloton.
-If you use this link to shop and use my code SCOSCHE25 at checkout, you can save 25%.
+If you use this link to shop, use code SPRING30 at checkout to save 30%.

 Delivery time for Peloton cycle versus Bike Plus